 This temple is located near the residence of the military commander in the very centre of the town; it is dedicated to Zeus the Greatest; this epithet of Zeus can be found at other Syrian sites (Doura-Europos); it is thought the first Macedonians who settled in the region used it to affirm that their god was superior to the local deities.
 The interior of the temple was divided by columns into three naves, similar to a basilica; the entrance was framed by two small towers; the temple, as almost all the monuments of Canatha, was built with large basalt stones.

 While the design of the Temple to Zeus Megistos departs from that of classic temples, that to Helios (or perhaps Theandrios, a local god) is more traditional and its small cell was surrounded by a colonnaded portico (peripteros).
 Its Corinthian columns are definitely among the finest ones which can be seen in Syria.
-Its location commands a great view over the whole region.
+Its location commands a grand view over the whole region.

-Louvre Museum in Paris: two lintels from Qanawat one of which depicts the Judgement of Paris, the enlargement shows Aphrodite, Athena and Hera
+Louvre Museum in Paris: two lintels from Qanawat one of which depicts (again!) the Judgement of Paris, the enlargement shows Aphrodite, Athena and Hera